Generic selectors

 The Burberry trench coat, a hallmark of British fashion, has endured through generations as a symbol of heritage and style.
 Crafted by Thomas Burberry in the early 20th century for British military officers, it boasts a classic design tailored for both functionality and elegance.

 Made from innovative gabardine fabric, the coat offers weatherproofing without sacrificing breathability, perfect for rainy British weather.
-Transitioning from military to civilian wear post-war, the trench coat became a staple in British fashion, favored by men and women alike.
+Transitioning from military to civilian wear post-war, the trench coat became a staple in British outfits, favored by men and women alike.

 Over time, Burberry has introduced variations while preserving the coat’s core design, ensuring its timeless appeal.